 - States also offer a variety of home improvement grants that may be helpful.
 These vary, so check with your state agencies for guidance.

-- Private organizations like non-profits, advocacy groups, and others provide grants that can help offset improvement costs.
-Check with your local chamber of commerce or agency on aging for help locating these opportunities.
+- Private groups such as nonprofits, advocacy groups, and others provide grants that can help offset costs.
+Check with your local chamber of commerce or agency on aging for help finding these options.

-- If you don’t qualify for a grant, there are low-cost loans you may be able to use to finance your improvements.
+- If you don’t qualify for a grant, there are low-cost loans you may be able to use to pay for your improvements.
 The FHA, Fannie Mae, and Freddie Mac all offer renovation-specific loan products.
 You may also qualify for a personal home improvement loan from a private lender.